Aligning economy with ecology

 Germany has a wealth of specific, practical know-how and experience in all of these areas.

-The aim of the Advisory Fund for Structural and Regulatory Policy Reforms (FSRP) is to provide the partner countries with this know-how and to support them with their transformation into an inclusive, green economic policy.
-The instruments of the FSRP are study trips, dialogue formats and education and training to promote knowledge transfer and exchange in the fields of economic policy, private sector development and financial system development.
+The aim of the Governance Fund is to provide the partner countries with this know-how and to support them with their transformation into an inclusive, green economic policy.
+The instruments of the Governance Fund are study trips, dialogue formats and education and training to promote knowledge transfer and exchange in the fields of economic policy, private sector development and financial system development.